Deals of the day-Mergers and acquisitions

-** Fiat Chrysler and Peugeot owner PSA plan to join forces through a 50-50 share swap to create the world’s fourth-largest automaker, they said, triggering a new wave of consolidation in the car industry.
+** Fiat Chrysler and Peugeot owner PSA plan a 50-50 share merger to create the world’s fourth-largest automaker, seeking scale to cope with costly new technologies and slowing global demand.

+** Marathon Petroleum Corp chief Gary Heminger will leave the company next year after almost a decade in charge, launching sweeping changes demanded by investors at the biggest U.S. refiner, including the spinoff of its Speedway retail arm.

+** Canada’s Bombardier said it had agreed to sell its aerostructures business to Spirit AeroSystems for more than $1 billion in cash and debt.

 ** Carlsberg reported a 5.3% rise in third quarter sales, boosted by strong sales in Asia and Western Europe, and said it had agreed to buy the remaining stake in a Cambodian brewery that it does not already own.